 What is the advantage of Fundbox over other alternative business funding options?

 For starters, Fundbox is very easy to use.
 You can register in seconds without any paperwork or personal credit check to get started.
-Connect your accounting software and we'll give you a credit decision in hours.
+Choose to connect your accounting software and bank account or just your bank account by itself, and we'll give you a credit decision in hours.
 If you're approved and advance an invoice, funds arrive in your bank account as soon as the next business day.